ramkandregula4india/testing/README.md

 # testing
-To Practice pull request and merge options of git - Ramu Kandregula
+To Practice pull request and merge options of git - Ramu Kandregula - branch 2